-So the E25 uses these sensors in conjunction with its pretty advanced algorithm for its smart navigation.
+So the Roborock E25 robot vacuum uses these sensors in conjunction with its pretty advanced algorithm for its smart navigation.
 While most vacuums in this price range just pinball around randomly to clean, the E25 navigates in straight efficient lines while at the same time navigating around obstacles as well as incorporating edge cleaning in each run.

 We tested its airflow and found that it was extremely powerful.
 In its max power mode, we measured 17 CFM of airflow, which is the same as the top-of-the-line Roomba 980 and i7.
-It actually has four power settings which is more than I’ve ever seen on a robot, and even the next step down from max power, the strong power setting, is pretty high at 15 CFM.
+It actually has four power settings which is more than we’ve ever seen on a robot, and even the next step down from max power, the strong power setting, is pretty high at 15 CFM.

-With hard floors, again, I was very impressed.
+With hard floors, again, we were very impressed.
 Not only did it pick up all the debris in the test, we found that it kicked around less debris than any Roomba we’ve tested, which tend to be quite messy.
 The only issue we found was that in its lowest setting, what Roborock calls silent mode, it did struggle with fine debris on hard floors.
 It did pick it up by the end of its run and it did quite well with large debris and even pet hair in silent mode but its silent mode just has too little airflow to be as effective on hard floors.
 But on the plus side, all three of the other power settings proved to be more than enough power on hard floors.

 Part of the reason it does so well with pickup is that it has a pretty advanced brush roll system which adjusts to the floor height.
 It’s a much higher quality brush design than you typically see with robots in this price range.
 All that to say that some robot vacuums can get away with having less power if they have good cleaning mechanics.
 But the Roborock E25 has a lot of power and really good mechanics.
 So yeah, it’s really good at cleaning.

 One super important factor is the dustbin size.
 It’s so important with robot vacuums as they can only clean as long as their dustbin isn’t full.
 And the Roborock E25 has a very big dustbin at 640 milliliters.
 On that point, the dustbin is easy to remove, easy to empty, and it also has a HEPA filter which attaches to the bin.
 It has better-than-average edge cleaning.
-In fact, I can’t remember a robot doing as good with edge cleaning as the E25.
+In fact, we can’t remember a robot doing as good with edge cleaning as the E25.

 It’s really quiet.
 It was 70 DB on max mode on hard floor, which is significantly less than the Roomba 980 on max, and it goes way down from there.
 It’s probably one of the quietest robot vacuums I’ve tested.